onetimesecret/onetimesecret.github.com/_posts/technical/2012-01-30-protecting-credentials.md

 of common shareware and freeware software available for download have been found on what were
 <a href="http://www.tomsguide.com/us/CNET-CBS-Malware-Trojan-Nmap,news-13410.html">previously
 thought of as very reputable sites</a>.
-The best way to protect yourself is to never download software from unknown websites, or treat any executables emailed to you with extreme caution.
+The best way to protect yourself is to never download software from unknown websites, and treat any executables emailed to you with extreme caution.
 With very few exceptions, the best course of action is to delete the email and not click on anything inside it.
 </p>